-- The longest average evaluation time
+- The longest average evaluation time.

-- The longest maximum evaluation time
+- The longest maximum evaluation time.

-- The longest total time
+- The longest total time.

-- The number of invocations
+- The number of invocations.

 This method of business rule analysis gives an indication of the performance of the most demanding business rule over a period.
-Most important is to analyse the business rules stated under "Total time" since these are the business rules with the longest average evaluation time and the greatest number of invocations.
+Most important is to analyze the business rules stated under "Total time" since these are the business rules with the longest average evaluation time and the greatest number of invocations.

-7.1.4 Admin Portal business rule tracing
+10.1.4 Admin Portal business rule tracing

-There's an option in the Admin Portal of version STEP 8.1 and higher to trace business rules.
+There is an option in the Admin Portal to trace business rules.
 The functionality of the Business Rule Tracing section of the Tools tab is described within the interface itself.